 Explain that taking action based on values is a way to achieve a more fulfilled and meaningful life.
 This work adds further structure and gives your client another tool for making decisions wisely.

-2. Explore different areas of your client's life in an effort to determine what is most important.
+2. Explore different areas of your client's life to determine what is most important.

 I often ask questions like: